-It's an understandable dilemma.
-Back when I started my real estate investing business, I remember having some pretty huge ambitions, but no tangible direction on how to actually take that first step.
+It's understandable.
+When I started my real estate investing business, I remember having huge ambitions but no tangible direction in taking that first step.

-What I found in my first year was that there were a few key pieces of “business infrastructure” that simply had to be in place in order for my little company to function the right way (and this infrastructure applies to almost any type of work-at-home, “solopreneur” business).
+In my first year, I found that a few key pieces of “business infrastructure” simply had to be in place for my little company to function correctly.
+This infrastructure applies to almost any work-from-home, “solopreneur” business.

-Lucky for you and me—it's fairly easy to implement things and they all play an important role in protecting our personal interests and helping our businesses to function seamlessly, day in and day out.
-Let’s get into it…
+Lucky for you and me—it's fairly easy to implement these things, which play an important role in protecting our interests while helping our businesses function seamlessly, day in and day out.
+We break them down into three simple steps.

-Most real estate investors (myself included) run their businesses in the name of an LLC, aka – Limited Liability Company, and there are a few reasons why:
+Most real estate investors (myself included) run their businesses as a Limited Liability Company (LLC) because of a few reasons:

-- An LLC offers instant credibility with many of your customers.
+- It offers instant credibility with your customers.

 - An LLC can protect your personal assets against legal action.